mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 What is most important?
 Play the game and decide with your gut.

 3. **No rigid design document**
-Do not plan ahead, you'll get it wrong.
+Do not plan ahead, you'll likely get it wrong.
-Polaris approach: Aim only at your core principles.
+North star approach: Aim only at your core principles.
-When in doubt: "*You aren't gonna need it*".
+When in doubt: *"You aren't gonna need it"*.

 4. **Follow the fun**
-"*The game is fun.
+*"The game is fun.
 The game is a battle.
 If it's not fun, why bother?
-If it's not a battle, where's the fun?*"
+If it's not a battle, where's the fun?"*

 ---